Temporary residence permit marked “Temporary worker”

 For the renewal of an “Temporary worker” residence permit, the applicant must be able prove continued fulfilment of the conditions set out for residence permit eligibility, at the time of the application for renewal with the Prefecture.
 The “Temporary worker” residence permit is renewed for a period identical to that of the employment contract or the new fixed-term contract:

 - when the employee continues to work under the fixed-term contract, the application must include the work permit previously granted, along with a certificate of activity.
-The temporary residence permit is renewed, without referral to the DIRECCTE, for a period identical to that of the employee’s remaining fixed-term employment contract;
+The temporary residence permit is renewed for a period identical to that of the employee’s remaining fixed-term employment contract;

 Administrative cost: €225